The Donnas: Atlantic Records: 2002-2005

 In 2002, the Donnas released Spend the Night as their Atlantic debut.
 The album represented their first attempt at mainstream success.
 With their single "Take it Off" they were booked for appearances on Total Request Live, Saturday Night Live, The Tonight Show with Jay Leno, and the Late Show with David Letterman.
 In the summer of 2003, they played the main stage at Lollapalooza.
 In 2004, they released their sixth album Gold Medal.
 In February 2005, they toured Australia with the Big Day Out music festival, playing from Sydney to Perth.
-While in Australia they performed "Take It Off" live on national prime-time show "Rove Live" with Rove McManus.
+While in Australia they performed "Take It Off" live on national prime-time show Rove Live with Rove McManus.

 Atlantic repeatedly placed the Donnas' music in video game soundtracks.
 "You've Got a Crush On Me" can be heard in the PlayStation 2 game Splashdown.
 "Who Invited You" can be found on the soundtracks for True Crime: Streets of LA and MVP Baseball 2003 as well as Splashdown: Rides Gone Wild.
 "I Don't Want to Know" is in the Gran Turismo 4 soundtrack also and a cover of the song was also used for Donkey Konga 2 for the GameCube.
-"I Don't Want to Know" was also used as the theme song for the first season of The-N's hit series, "South of Nowhere".
+"I Don't Want to Know" was also used as the theme song for the first season of The-N's hit series, South of Nowhere.
 A cover of "Take it Off" is featured in Guitar Hero and added as a downloadable track in Guitar Hero 2 on the Xbox 360 (released in 2006) and Downhill Domination (released in 2004).
-Rock Band 2 (for the PS3, Xbox 360 & Wii), released by Harmonix in 2008, features the track "New Kid In School" which was released exclusively on Apples iTunes service.
-"Fall Behind Me" was also used in a national television commercial advertising the Nissan Xterra while Take It Off was used in a Budweiser commercial.
+Rock Band 2 (for the PlayStation 2, PlayStation 3, Xbox 360 & Wii), released by Harmonix in 2008, features the track "New Kid In School" which was released exclusively on Apples iTunes service.
+"Fall Behind Me" was also used in a national television commercial advertising the Nissan Xterra while "Take It Off" was used in a Budweiser commercial.
+It was also featured on the soundtrack of the 2009 feature film The Hangover.